 Uluru (Ayers Rock)

-Uluru Kata-Tjuta National Park is home to the world-famous Uluru (Ayers Rock), the red heart of Australia and one of Australia’s most iconic natural landmarks.
-The monolith stands at a towering 348 metres tall and has a circumference of over 9km, with the bulk of its mass lying underground.
+Uluru Kata-Tjuta National Park is home to the world-famous Uluru (Ayers Rock), the Red Centre of Australia and one of the country’s most famous natural landmarks.
+One of the most famous rock formations in the world, this monolith stands at a towering 348 metres tall and has a circumference of over 9km, with the bulk of its mass lying underground.

-Known for its amazing views at sunrise, the perfect place to capture the amazing landscape is from the Talinguṟu Nyakunytjaku viewing area.
-Offering uninterrupted 360° views of Uluru with the glow of the sun bringing the surrounding desert landscape to life.
+This unique slice of the outback is known for its amazing views at dawn and dusk.
+The Talinguṟu Nyakunytjaku viewing area offers uninterrupted 360° views of Uluru and Kata Tjuta, with the sun’s glow bringing the surrounding desert landscape to life.

 Things to Know About Uluru